XHYG-FM

-XHYG-FM is a radio station on 90.5 FM in Matías Romero, Oaxaca.
-It is part of CMI, the media company owned by the Lopezlena family, and carries its Ke Buena grupera format from Radiópolis.
+XHYG-FM is a radio station on 90.5 FM in Matías Romero, Oaxaca, Mexico.
+It is part of CMI, the media company owned by the López Lena family, and carries its La Ke Buena Regional Mexican format from Radiópolis.

 History

 XEYG-AM 660 received its concession on June 6, 1970.
 It was owned by Marcelino Martínez Moreno.

 XEYG received approval to migrate to FM in 2011.